Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 A Peek Inside Module 8

-We’ll review, common grammar and punctuation mistakes and get an introduction on how to start cleaning up your manuscript.
+We'll review, the most common grammar and punctuation mistakes, assess your copyediting strengths and weaknesses, and get an introduction on how to start cleaning up your manuscript.

 A Peek Inside Module 9